pwojtaszek98/Graphical-Engine/README.md

-# I will be adding documention directly into the code as comments soon.
+# I will soon be adding documention directly into the code as comments.
 Stay put!